szabgab/perlmaven.com/sites/en/pages/scalar-and-list-context-in-perl.md

 The solution is to use the `scalar()` function that  will create SCALAR context for its parameter.
 Actually that's the whole job of the `scalar()` function.
-Some people might think about it as
-<b>casting</b> from plural to singular, even though I think this word is not used often in Perl-land.
+Some people might think about it as **casting** from plural to singular, even though I think this word is not used often in Perl-land.

 ```perl
 say scalar @words;